-Issue at par Issue at premium

-1. For Receipt of Ap- Bank A/c Dr. Bank A/c Dr.

-plication Money To Share Application A/c To Share Application A/c (in-

-Dr. cluding Premium)

-2. For transfer of Ap- Share Application A/c Dr. Share Application A/c Dr.

-plication Money To Share Capital A √c To Share Capital A/c

-To Securities Premium

-Reserve A/c

-3. For Amount Due Share Allotment A Share Allotment A/c Dr.

-on Allotment To Share Capital A √c To Share Capital A/c

-To securites Premium Reserve

-P A/c

-4. For Receipt of Al- Wment Money Bank A/c Dr. Bank A/c Dr.

-w ment wroney To Share Allotmen it A/C To Share Allotment A/c (including Premium)

-5. For First & Final Share First & Final Call A/c Share First & Final Call A/c

-Call Amount Dr. Dr.

-To Sharo Canital A

-To Share Capital A 1/C To Share Capital A/c

-To Securities Premium Reserve A/c

-6. For Receipt of First Bank A/c Dr. Bank A/c Dr.

-& Final call amount To Share First & I Final Call To Share First & Final Call A/c

-A/c (including Premium)

-If Calls in Arr ear A/c is Opened

-On non-receipt of call amount Calls-in-a arrears A/c Dr.

-To Relevant Call A/c

-On receipt of Calls-in- arrear at a subse- Bank A/c Dr.

-quent date in arrears A/c

-Disclosure in Balance Sheet -

-It is shown in Note to Accounts in Share Capital as a deduction from the amount of

-Subscribed but not fully paid up' under Subscribed capital.

-If Calls in Advance A/c is Opened

-On non-receipt of call amount Bank A/c Dr.

-To Calls in Advance A/c

-When relevant call is 1 n relevant call is made due, calls in Calls-in A Advance A/c Dr.
+Issue at par Issue at premium 1.
+For Receipt of Application Money Bank A/cDr.To Share Application A/cDr.
+Bank A/cDr.To Share Application A/c (in- cluding Premium) 2.
+For transfer of Application Money Share Application A/c Dr. To Share Capital A/c Share Application A/c Dr. To Share Capital A/c To Securities Premium A/c 3.
+For Amount Due on Allotment Share Allotment A/c Dr. To Share Capital A/c Share Allotment A/cDr.To Share Capital A/cTo securites Premium A/c 4.
+For Receipt of Allotment Money Bank A/c Dr. To Share Allotment A/c Bank A/cDr.To Share Allotment A/c(including Premium) 5.
+For First & Final Call Amount Due Share First & Final Call A/c Dr. To Share Capital A/c Share First & Final Call A/c Dr. To Share Capital A/c To Securities Premium A/c 6.
+For Receipt of First & Final call amount Bank A/c Dr. To Share First & Final Call A/c Bank A/cDr.To Share First & Final Call A/c(including Premium)